 A storage room with separate areas for residential and retail waste and recycling will be located on the Ground Floor, with an adjacent storage area for residents' bulky waste items.

-Section 8 provides calculations showing storage area requirements, bin numbers, and collection frequencies.
+Section 8 shows calculations of storage area requirements, bin numbers, and collection frequencies.

 6 Residential & Common Area General Waste & Recycling

 6.1 General Waste & Mixed Recycling